dev-gsm/CSPC602/README.md

 ##### Terminologies
 Search
-:Searching solves a search issue in a given space step by step.
+: Searching solves a search issue in a given space step by step.
 Three major factors can influence a search issue.

-Search Space:
+Search Space
-A search space is a collection of potential solutions a system may have.
+: A search space is a collection of potential solutions a system may have.

-Start State:
+Start State
-The jurisdiction where the agent starts the search.
+: The jurisdiction where the agent starts the search.

-Goal test:
+Goal test
-A function that examines the current state and returns whether or not the goal state has been attained.
+: A function that examines the current state and returns whether or not the goal state has been attained.

 #### Types of Search Algorithms